uviclibraries/html-css/act-4.md

 `padding: 20%;`

-- If you have time, feel free to change other values in our new `<div>`.
+- If you have time, change other values in our new `<div>`.
 - Now you can see how versatile even one `<div>` can be!
 - We have changed the layout of our `<div>` in a basic way, but the world of CSS layout can be complex, depending on what you are trying to do.
-If you plan to learn more CSS, you will eventually have to have a solid grasp of CSS layout, which you can read more about on the [W3Schools CSS Layout tutorial page](https://www.w3schools.com/css/css_positioning.asp).
+If you plan to learn more CSS, you will eventually have to have a solid grasp of CSS layout, which you can read more about on the [W3Schools CSS Layout tutorial page (↪)](https://www.w3schools.com/css/css_positioning.asp).
 - One approach to layout is to think of your content—such as paragraphs, images, and `div` sections—as tiles or boxes that can be moved around your web page in various ways.
 - Next, we will play with another way of arranging layout, using flexible boxes, or "flexboxes".